Tenchu: Wrath of Heaven

-Tenchu: Wrath of Heaven is an action-adventure stealth game developed by Capcom subsidiary development studio K2 LLC and published by Activision in North America and Europe and FromSoftware in Japan for the PlayStation 2 in 2003.
-It was later ported to the Xbox in 2004 under the title Tenchu: Return from Darkness and to the PlayStation Portable in 2009 under the title Tenchu 3 Portable.
+Tenchu: Wrath of Heaven (published in Japan as "Tenchu 3") is an action-adventure stealth video game developed by K2 and published by Activision for the PlayStation 2 in 2003.
+FromSoftware published the game in Japan as Tenchu 3.
+It was later ported to the Xbox in 2004 under the title Tenchu: Return from Darkness and to the PlayStation Portable in 2009 by FromSoftware under the title Tenchu 3 Portable.
+A mobile version featuring 2D side-scrolling action gameplay was developed by TKO Software and released in 2005.

 Plot

-After Lord Mei-Oh was defeated in Tenchu: Stealth Assassins, Rikimaru was left in Lord Mei-Oh's fortress carrying a giant boulder to provide an escape route for Ayame and Princess Kiku.
+After Lord Mei-Oh was defeated in Tenchu: Stealth Assassins, Rikimaru was left in Lord Mei-Oh's fortress holding a giant boulder to provide an escape route for Ayame and Princess Kiku.
 He appears to be trapped and left for dead.
-Ayame stuck Rikimaru's sword, "Izayoi" (he is seen drawing this sword in the opening CG of Wrath of Heaven) in snow as a monument for her fellow ninja, now considered dead.
-A year later, Rikimaru reports to Lord Gohda that he has managed to survive this near-death experience; unbeknownst to them, the real Rikimaru is trapped in the 20th century trying to find a way back to their time.
+Ayame stuck Rikimaru's sword, "Izayoi" (he is seen drawing this sword in the opening CG of Wrath of Heaven), in the snow as a monument for her fellow clan member, now considered dead.
+A year later, Rikimaru reports to Lord Gohda that he has survived this near-death experience; unbeknownst to them, the real Rikimaru is trapped in the 20th century, trying to find a way back to their time.

-The game's plot plays differently depending on the character chosen, but connects at certain points.
+The game's plot plays differently depending on the character chosen but connects at specific points.
 The story revolves mainly around Rikimaru's return and the struggle for the Three Jewels, which are said to give power to those who possess them.
 These are the Jewels of Heaven, Earth, and Virtue.
 Tenrai, an evil wizard who wants to get his hands on them, commands a band of his men to take the Jewels from whoever possesses them.
-However, upon encountering Rikimaru, he seems interested in his power and attempts convincing him to join his men.
+However, upon encountering Rikimaru, he seems interested in his power and attempts to convince him to join his men.
 Rikimaru refuses, and he and Ayame face each one of them.
-One of the men in Tenrai's arsenal is Onikage, who only serves him to pursue his plan of reviving Mei-Oh (his former master) and Tatsumaru (the former leader of the Azuma Ninja Clan whom Tenrai revived).
+One of the men in Tenrai's arsenal is Onikage, who only serves him to pursue his plan of reviving Mei-Oh (his former master) and Tatsumaru (the former leader of the Azuma Ninja Clan whom Tenrai restored).
 Rikimaru and Ayame follow Tenrai into his fortress to stop him from destroying the world using the power gained from two of the Jewels.
-If he can be defeated, peace will be returned to Gohda's land.
+Peace will be returned to Gohda's land if he can be defeated.